Nozbe/Michael.team/README.md

 - linked - link to the LinkedIn post - where I reporsted this to LinkedIn
 - permalink - the permalink of the page - like this one: /test/
 - redirect_from - other pages that redirect to here - either inline, like: redirect_from: /17/ or using "-" like we have it in tags/show.md
+- domain - if a page redirects to a domain (like my past projects: QTbar.com or HitRSS.com) there will be a short info regarding this
+- domain_why - if there's a dedicated blog post explaining the redirection, link to it can be added

 ### 2. The structure of the site is very simple: